 The Basilica Maxentius (also called Basilica Nova or Basilica Constantini) is the last and largest Roman basilica built.
 At the beginning of the 4th century (308 - 312), Maxentius had begun construction but his victorious rival Constantine completed it with a few changes to the design.

-Located at the northeastern end of Velia hill, it stood next to the abandoned Temple of Peace and Temple of Venus and Roma, which Maxentius restored.
+Located at the northeastern end of Velia hill, it stood next to the abandoned Temple of Peace and the Temple of Venus and Roma, which Maxentius restored.
 The building was intended for the judicial activities of the magistrate.
+For a period of time the name of this building fell into oblivion, but thanks to research, its origins were identified again and it was once again known by its original name.

 The basilica was characterized by the presence of a large central nave, separated by columns and pillars from the two side naves, with the original entrance on the east side.
 At the head of the nave was an apse in which was placed a 12 m high colossal statue.